teojunda/tp/docs/UserGuide.md

 * At least one optional parameter must be present in the command.

 Examples:
-* `ma w/1 abs/1,2` marks the 1st and 2nd persons in the displayed persons list as absent.
+* `ma w/1 abs/1,2` marks the first and second persons in the displayed persons list as absent.
   ![result for 'ma w/1 abs/1,2'](images/ma_example.png)

 <box type="info" seamless>